famousj/gentle-gall-intro/on-poke.md

 But did it work?
 Let's run:
 ```
-:lightbulb +dbug
+:lightbulb %print-state
 ```

-And this confirms that the lights are now on.
+This confirms that the lights are now on.

 Of course, we shouldn't stop with the things we're expecting to work.
 We should also test the things we're expecting _not_ to work.